-University of Missouri uses its own math placement test.
+University of Missouri uses the MYMATHTEST math placement test.
 To review for the test, you’ll want a study guide that includes comprehensive instruction, guided practice, and interactive tests.
 For most students, test prep books and practice questions are not enough, and classes and tutors are too expensive.
 Fortunately, online courses now offer a balance of affordability and effectiveness.

-Do I need to take the math placement test at University of Missouri?
+Do I need to take the MYMATHTEST math placement test at University of Missouri?

 What type of math is on the University of Missouri math placement test?

 The math on the University of Missouri MYMATHTEST placement test covers Pre-Algebra, Algebra, and Geometry.
 Make sure your preparation only includes the topics on the test - nothing more and nothing less.
 The best test prep courses emphasize efficiency.